 Delaware real estate is some of the most expensive in Ohio, although Delaware house values don't compare to the most expensive real estate in the U.S.

-Delaware is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Delaware is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Delaware who work in office and administrative support (14.50%), management occupations (10.98%), and sales jobs (10.95%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delaware is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Delaware is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Delaware who work in office and administrative support (13.75%), management occupations (10.58%), and sales jobs (10.48%).

 Also of interest is that Delaware has more people living here who work in computers and math than 95% of the places in the US.